 In value fields that represent a timetag or epoch, one of the following two formats shall be used:

-YYYY-MM-DD:Thh:mm:ss[.dd][Z]
+YYYY-MM-DDThh:mm:ss[.d→d][Z]

 or

-YYYY-DDDThh:mm:ss[.dd][Z]
+YYYY-DDDThh:mm:ss[.d→d][Z]

-where ‘YYYY’ is the year, ‘MM’ is the two-digit month, ‘DD’ is the two-digit day, ‘DDD’ is the three-digit day of year, ‘T’ is constant, ‘hh:mm:ss[.dd] is the time in hours, minutes seconds, and optional fractional seconds; ‘Z’ is an optional time code terminator (the only permitted value is ‘Z’ for Zulu, i.e., UTC).
+where ‘YYYY’ is the year, ‘MM’ is the two-digit month, ‘DD’ is the two-digit day, ‘DDD’ is the three-digit day of year, ‘T’ is constant, ‘hh:mm:ss[.d→d] is the time in hours, minutes, seconds, and optional fractional seconds; ‘Z’ is an optional time code terminator (the only permitted value is ‘Z’ for Zulu, i.e., UTC).
+As many ‘d’ characters to the right of the period may be used to obtain the required precision, up to the maximum allowed for a fixed-point number.
 All fields shall have leading zeros.
-See reference [4], ASCII Time Code A and B.
+See reference [3], ASCII Time Code A and B.

+NOTE – During a leap second introduction, the value of the two-digit integer seconds (ss) field will be ‘60’ as specified on page 3-6 of reference [3].

+A number of ACM keywords may be set to values containing more than one number.
+Examples include CP (see Table 5-5) and TARGET_MOMENTUM (see Table 5-7).
+Such vectors shall be space-delimited and provided serially on a single line following the equals “=” sign, adhering to the requirements for numeric values provided in the previous sections.

 Units

 APM Restrictions

-For clarity, units may be included as ASCII text after a value, but they must exactly match the units specified in table 3-3 (including case).
+For clarity, units may be included as ASCII text after a value, but they must exactly match the units specified in Table 3-3 (including case).
 If units are displayed, then:

 there must be at least one blank character between the value and the units text;